sheshantsinha/winter_development_challenge/Machine learning/README.md

 	1) If you show more detail of food.Exampple:- Indian, 150 calories,Mostly eaten by North Indian etc.

 # problem 3:- Summarize the story of a hollywood film.
-(Don't use the subscript provided in the video).
+(Don't use subtittles).

 How to get bonus points?